Schwartz-Lab-NU/Lab_Protocols/Protocols/Recording.md

     - Should be low (30-40 mOhms).
 A high resistance icreases the series resistance compensation error and decrease thes time resolution of current changes .
 - <img src="..\images\Multiclamp2.png">

+20. In symphony, run multipulse (or your desired protocol. )